raspstephan/psp_in_kenda_analysis/README.md

 If TL500, blpert_const=0.6.

 The DA cycling is run from 26 May 00UTC to 9 June 00UTC with ensemble analyses written every 12 hours.

+Deterministic forecasts are run every 12 hours with a forecast lead time of 24 hours.

+Ensemble forecasts with 20 members are run on 29 May 00UTC and from 4 June 00UTC to 6 June 12 UTC.

+The DA runscripts are saved in `bacy_6000.04`, while the forecast runscripts are saved in `bacy_hreich`.